 B the opportunity to elect its own governors.

-D a veto over constitutional amendments.
+C a veto over constitutional amendments.

 Question #34

-B explicitly stated in Article I of the Constitution.
+B explicitly mentioned in the First Amendment.

-C explicitly mentioned in the First Amendment.
+C explicitly stated in Article II of the Constitution.

 D not explicitly mentioned in the Constitution.